cmczsa/snake-GP-MPC/README.md

 # More MPC Examples

-If you want to learn more examples about casADi and MPC, please browse another repository "Snake-EMPC-casADI".
+If you want to learn more examples about casADi and MPC, please browse my another repository "Snake-EMPC-casADI".